Coffee County Vehicle Impound Guide

 If You Don't Have a Valid License

-• Have a licensed friend or family member retrieve it: You can authorize a licensed friend or family member to pick up the vehicle on your behalf.
+• Have a licensed friend or family member retrieve it: Ask someone with a valid driver's license to pick up the vehicle for you.

 Costs & Fees in Coffee County